Mayflower (tugboat): Service

 In 1922, she was again altered when the entire deck was raised by 12 in which meant that the area beneath the deck at the stern could become another cabin albeit with very low headroom.
 At the same time the bulwarks were cut away down most of each side and replaced with stanchions and chains; this reflected the increased barge traffic on the canal, allowing the crew to step onto laden barges easily.

-In the late 1930s, a wooden wheelhouse replaced the steering shelter, and some time after this the bulwarks were replaced.
+In October 1938 a wooden wheelhouse replaced the steering shelter, and during the mid 1940s the bulwarks were replaced.
 In 1948 the British Waterways Board took over the canal and made efforts to modernise the tug fleet.
-All the tugs were either scrapped or had diesel engines installed, except Mayflower, as she was too old to be worth bothering with.
+Between 1949 and 1962 all the former Canal Company steam tugs were sold, scrapped or had diesel engines installed.
+The exception to this was Mayflower, as she was too old to be worth bothering with.
 She was given the job of 'mudding tug' – towing the mud hopper barges filled by the canal dredger to the discharge point.
 Sometimes she was needed to turn ships at Sharpness Docks and assist them in the entrance lock.
 In 1962–1963, when the winter was so cold that the canal froze and the diesel tugs had difficulty in working, Mayflower once again took on ship-towing work in the canal.
-Finally, British Waterways sold Mayflower for scrap in 1967.
+Finally, British Waterways sold Mayflower to Mr H. E Morgan in 1967.
+Morgan was the managing director of Nordman Construction, who were demolishing the nearby Severn Railway Bridge at the time.
+After Nordman ran into financial difficulties demolishing the bridge, she was sold at auction on 21 May 1969 with Anthony Barrett, Kevin Donaghy and Leonard Sandford splitting ownership between them.
+After being sunk by vandals at her mooring in Victoria Basin around Easter 1977, she was to be auctioned on 9 July 1977, but the auction was called off due to negotiations with Bristol Museums.
+The negotiations failed as a price could not be agreed upon.